That book you need is at the UC Berkeley Library, but it’s tucked away behind locked doors.

 When will physical materials be available for checkout?

-As of Sept.
-8, Oski Xpress, the Library’s contactless pickup service, is live.
+Oski Xpress, the Library’s contactless pickup service, is live!
 The service allows Cal 1 Card holders and borrowers with a UC Berkeley Library card to request materials on the Library’s online catalog, OskiCat, and schedule a time to safely retrieve the items at a pickup station outside of Moffitt Library.
 The service — the first of its kind for the Library — connects patrons with materials from the circulating collections of 14 libraries on campus: Anthropology, Bioscience, Chemistry, Earth Sciences and Map, East Asian, Engineering, Environmental Design, Institute for Governmental Studies, Main (Gardner) Stacks, Mathematics Statistics, Morrison, Music, Physics-Astronomy, and Social Research.